Mud volcano: Pakistan

-In Pakistan there are more than 130 active mud volcanoes or vents in Balochistan province; there are about 10 locations with clusters of mud volcanoes.
-In the west, in Gwadar District, the mud volcanoes are very small and mostly sit in the south of Jabal-e-Mehdi toward Sur Bandar.
+In Pakistan there are more than 155 active mud volcanoes or vents in Balochistan province; there are about 10 locations with clusters of mud volcanoes.
+In the west, in Gwadar District, the mud volcanoes are very small and mostly sit in the south of Koh-e-Mehdi toward Sur Bandar.
 Many more are in the northeast of Ormara.
 The remainder are in Lasbela District and are scattered between south of Gorangatti on Koh Hinglaj to Koh Kuk in the North of Miani Hor in the Hangol Valley.
 In this region, the heights of mud volcanoes range between 300 and 2600 ft.
 The most famous is Chandragup.
 The biggest crater is of V15 mud volcano found at 25°33'13.63"N. 65°44'09.66"E is about 450 ft in diameter.
 Most mud volcanoes in this region are in out-of-reach areas having very difficult terrain.
-Mount Mehdi Mud Volcano near Miani Hor is also famous for large mud glacier around its caldera.
-Dormant mud volcanoes stand like columns of mud in many other areas.
+Mount Mehdi mud volcano near Miani Hor is also famous for large mud glacier around its caldera.
+Dormant mud volcanoes stand like columns of mud in many other areas..
+There are few near Qila Saifullah and Zhob region of Balochistan.
+The tallest of all in Balochistan stands at a height of around 7500 ft known as Khatkandi mud volcano.